 Tech pros who successfully balance the pros and cons of contracting play an important role in the IT world.
 They provide manpower when workloads spike and can bring key expertise or niche skills to a team.
 In recent years, companies have increasingly relied on a contingent workforce to augment their full-time staff.
 According to new survey data from IT staffing and services firm TEKsystems, 26% of IT hiring managers expect to increase headcount for contingent workers in the second half of 2017 (another 46% report that headcount will remain the same for temporary workers, and 13% say it will decrease).

 On the jobs front, contingent workers make up a significant percentage of open positions.
-In early October, there were 36,262 contract positions posted on IT careers site Dice.com, representing 44% of the 81,554 total available tech jobs.
+As of mid-2017, there are roughly 30,000 contract positions posted on IT careers site Dice.com, representing more than one-third of the total available tech jobs.
 The average contract rate for a tech professional in the U.S. is $69 per hour, according to the annual Dice Salary Survey.
 In Silicon Valley, that rate jumps to $78 on average.

 Employers and contract workers value flexibility

-The appeal of contingent workers has risen since the recession; companies today are looking to build lean, agile IT departments that can adapt to changing business requirements, says Jason Hayman, market research manager at IT staffing and services firm TEKsystems.
+Contingent workers can be a good fit at companies that are looking to build lean, agile IT departments that can adapt to changing business requirements.
 With temporary workers, companies can bring on skilled IT talent to handle specific projects and scale back if demand falls.

-"We're seeing a more blended workforce today, of a smaller W-2 [full-time] workforce and a growing variable workforce," says Peter Cannone, CEO of OnForce, which run a cloud-based marketplace for hiring independent IT workers.
-The platform connects companies that need IT help for short-term assignments with IT freelancers who've been vetted by OnForce (in a typical month, just 10% of the 1,000 who apply to join the community are accepted).
+“We’re seeing a more blended workforce today, of a smaller W-2 [full-time] workforce and a growing variable workforce,” said Peter Cannone, former CEO of OnForce, which operates an online marketplace for finding and hiring independent IT workers.
+The platform connects companies that need IT help for short-term assignments with IT freelancers who've been vetted by OnForce (OnForce is an independent business unit of Adecco Group).

 Contractors agree -- being the boss is appealing.

-"I still make mistakes, but they are my mistakes.
+“I still make mistakes, but they are my mistakes.
 I own them and it is my responsibility to fix them.
-I am my own (pointy-haired) boss," says Fred Granville, who has been working as an independent networking consultant in the Kansas City, Mo., area since 2000.
+I am my own, pointy-haired boss,” said Fred Granville, who has been working as an independent networking consultant in the Kansas City, Mo., area since 2000.